These apple seed-shaped bugs are everywhere in the Big Apple!

 If you have a bed bug infestation in your home and want to try tackling them yourself, here are some recommended methods to save your belongings and kill the bed bugs.

-In order to kill any bed bugs infesting your clothes and sheets, wash and dry them on the highest heat settings.
-A minimum temperature of 118°F (48°C) for a combined 90 minutes should be used to kill bed bugs with a 100% mortality rate.
+In order to kill bed bugs infesting your clothes or bedsheets, wash and dry them on the highest heat settings.
+A minimum temperature of 118 °F (48 °C) for a combined 90 minutes is required to kill bed bugs with a 100% mortality rate.

 Prior to washing, place infested items in sealed trash bags, and dispose of the trash bags immediately after the clothes and sheets have been placed in the wash.